JMAConsulting/biz.jmaconsulting.grantprograms.multifund/README.md

 ## Installation (CLI, Zip)

 Sysadmins and developers may download the `.zip` file for this extension and install it with the command-line tool [cv](https://github.com/civicrm/cv).
+We recommend taking a .zip file based on the latest tag, rather than one based on the master branch which is not intended to be production ready all of the time.

 ```bash
 cd <extension-dir>